dmitriano/Awl/README.md

 but with couple warnings related to std::streamsize that are not fixed yet.

-## Compiling on Linux with Ninja generator:
+## Compiling on Linux with Ninja generator

 ```bash
 cmake ../../repos/Awl/ -G Ninja